Instructions for use! This

 him into letting me come over and learn how to mix on his cd mixer.
 That morning

-I converted 6 cd’s of mp3’s and headed over to his house, and spent the next two
+I converted 6 cd’s of mp3’s and headed over to his house, and spent

 days teaching myself how to mix.
 I almost began to cry when I first sat down